dariusmazeika/sourcery-team-space-21/README.md

-🚨 Be sure to update this file according to your team.

 ## Run the project

 - To run this project you will need [Node](https://nodejs.org/en/).
 We strongly recommend to use [nvm](https://github.com/nvm-sh/nvm) for installing node.